SaladTechnologies/mds/demo-app1/README.md

 0_cloud_strorage_check.py, show the contect in cloud stroage.

-You can manage all the settings in the config.py file.
+You can manage all the settings in the config.py file:

 The CONTAINER_GROUP_ID ensures that jobs submitted to the Kelpie platform are processed only by instances within a specific container group.
 It must match the actual SALAD_CONTAINER_GROUP_ID when running the image on SaladCloud.
 You can retrieve this ID (using env command) by logging into any running instance on SaladCloud.